voa2000/learn-kubernetes/README.md

 * NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
 Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
 Superset of ClusterIP.
 * LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
 Superset of NodePort.
 * ExternalName - Exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
 No proxy is used.
 This type requires v1.7 or higher of kube-dns.

+# Scaling an application
+* In the previous modules we created a Deployment, and then exposed it publicly via a Service.
+The Deployment created only one Pod for running our application.
+When traffic increases, we will need to scale the application to keep up with user demand.

+* Scaling is accomplished by changing the number of replicas in a Deployment